Whenever I hit a bottleneck in my physical healing, I have learned to look at the emotions that might be impacting my health.

 Shame is an intense emotion to deal with and may prompt coping mechanisms to help you escape from your emotional pain or inability to face yourself, including:

-- Anger: Because you feel emotional pain, you become angry to try to aim your pain away from yourself.
+- Anger: Because you feel emotional pain, you become angry as a way to redirect your pain away from yourself.

-- Perfectionism or unrealistic expectations: You may engage in overachievement or adapt controlling behaviors in your attempt to avoid being shamed again.
+- Perfectionism or unrealistic expectations: You may engage in overachievement or adopt controlling behaviors in your attempt to avoid being shamed again.

 Symptoms of Shame

-Shame can present as a number of self-defeating reactions including:
+Shame can present as several self-defeating reactions, including:

 - Feeling sensitive or being worried about what others think of you